Hartford Seminary Rankings

 Biography

 Eslanda "Essie" Cardozo Goode Robeson was an American anthropologist, author, actress, and civil rights activist.
-She was the wife and business manager of singer and actor Paul Robeson.
+She was the wife and business manager of performer Paul Robeson.

 4. Hermann Sasse